What is CDN?

 How does a CDN protect data?

 A CDN can keep a site secured with fresh TLS/SSL certificates which will ensure a high standard of authentication, encryption, and integrity.
 Investigate the security concerns surrounding CDNs, and explore what can be done to securely deliver content.
-Let us know if your website seams too slow, we will help you to set-up CDN that can improve a website’s performance.
+Let us know if your website seems too slow, we will help you to set up CDN that can improve a website’s performance.